aweary/react-copy-write/README.md

 }
 ```

+You can only ever render a single instance of a given Provider.

 ## Consuming State

-Consumer components let you _consume_ some portion of the state.
-By default that portion will be the entire state tree.
+Consumer components let you _consume_ or _observe_ some portion of the state.
+By default that portion will be all of the state.
+Lets look at this through a series of examples.
+Here we have a `UserAvatar` component, that wants to render an avatar for some given user.

 ```jsx
 const UserAvatar = ({ id }) => (